jacquelyn-bradshaw/Assignments/README.md

 ## Merging and deploying to main branch

+As I had no conflicts I was able to merge without making any changes.
 Here are some screenshots of me merging to the main branch:

 <img src="images/merge-pull-request-screenshot.png" alt="Screenshot showing no conflicts and merge pull request button" width="600" height="250">